Janet Jackson: 2010–2014: Film projects and True You

-In April 2010, Jackson reprised her role in the sequel to Why Did I Get Married? titled Why Did I Get Married Too?.
-The film opened at number two, grossing sixty million.
+In April 2010, Jackson reprised her role in the sequel to Why Did I Get Married?, titled Why Did I Get Married Too?.
+The film opened at number two, grossing $60 million.
 Jackson's performance was hailed as "invigorating and oddly funny", and praised for her "willingness to be seen at her most disheveled".
 Her performance earned her an Image Award for "Outstanding Actress in a Motion Picture".
 Jackson recorded the film's theme, "Nothing", released as a promotional single.
 The song was performed on the ninth season finale of American Idol along with "Again" and "Nasty".

 In July, Jackson modeled for the Blackglama clothing line featuring mink fur, then helped design a signature line of clothing and accessories for Blackglama, to be sold at Saks Fifth Avenue and Bloomingdales.
-Universal Music released the hits compilation Icon: Number Ones as the debut of the Icon compilation series.
+Universal Music released Jackson's third hits compilation, Icon: Number Ones, as the debut of the Icon compilation series.

 In November 2010, Jackson starred as Joanna in the drama For Colored Girls, the film adaptation of Ntozake Shange's 1975 play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf.
 The Wall Street Journal stated Jackson "recites verses written by Ntozake Shange, the author of the play that inspired the film ...
 But instead of offering up a mannered coffeehouse reading of the lines, Jackson makes the words sound like ordinary—though very eloquent—speech."
 Jackson's portrayal in the film was likened to Meryl Streep as Miranda Priestly in The Devil Wears Prada.
 Her performance earned Black Reel Awards nominations in the categories of Outstanding Supporting Actress and Outstanding Ensemble.